-In my opinion you should always tackle the engine miss code first, because it can solve other issues when repaired.
+In my opinion you should always tackle the engine miss code first, because it can solve other issues.
 Here is a very important point to make about this failure code.
-If you continue to drive around with this malfunction you could eventually do engine damage or even ruin the catalytic converter by dumping raw fuel into it.
+If you continue to drive around with this malfunction you could eventually cause harm to the engine.
+It can also ruin the catalytic converter by dumping raw fuel into it.

 There can be several different malfunctions that will set a misfire code.
-You can have a leaking injector or even a clogged fuel injector causing an imbalance in a cylinder's air fuel mixture.
+You can have a leaking injector.
+However, even a clogged fuel injector can cause an imbalance in a cylinder's air fuel mixture.
 Also a vacuum leak where too much unmeasured air is entering the engine can cause a lean mixture miss.

 First thing was to clear the code and do a road-test.
 It ran poorly and the light came back on within about 2 miles.
 Next I checked for technical service bulletins.
 I found only one related to engine misfire codes.